-Join us for a day of activities, talks and panels at our Postgraduate Open Day on Wednesday 29 November.
+Join us for a day of activities, talks and panels at our upcoming Postgraduate Open Days.
 Book now for your opportunity to learn more about postgraduate study at Durham, explore Durham city, and experience the University first-hand.

 Postgraduate taught study will extend your knowledge and skills and allow you to specialise in a subject beyond undergraduate level.
 A postgraduate qualification can enhance your career prospects or take your career in a different direction.